rspamd/rspamd.com/doc/configuration/options.md

 For some reason (ask @cebka on IRC about that) you should have such a list in the configuration of every other neighbour.
 Actually, it does not matter what is configured in the `neighbours` section on other servers of the cluster.
 There should be at least one host entry.

 A dummy entry like this is enough:

 ~~~ucl
 neighbours {
     server1 {host = ""; }
 }
 ~~~

-But if you are plannig to access WebUI on this host as well you should configure something sensible.

 However, if you plan to access the WebUI on this particular host, it is advisable to configure something more appropriate and relevant for that entry.

 If you have [a reverse proxy with TLS]({{ site.baseurl }}/doc/quickstart.html#setting-up-the-webui) in front of Rspamd, you need to explicitly specify the protocol and port in the `host` directive:

 ~~~ucl
 neighbours {
     server1 { host = "https://host1.example.com:443"; }
     server2 { host = "https://host2.example.com:443"; }
 }
 ~~~

 Otherwise it defaults to `http` and `11334` respectively.

 Also you can use the same host name but set different paths: